The Adventures of Tom Sawyer: Summary

 Tom and Becky lost in the caves.
 Illustration from the 1876 edition by artist True Williams.

-Orphan Tom Sawyer (around 12 to 13 years old) lives with his Aunt Polly and his half-brother Sid in the town of St. Petersburg, Missouri, sometime in the 1830s–1840s.
+Tom Sawyer, an orphan 12 or 13 years old, lives with his Aunt Polly and his half-brother Sid in the town of St. Petersburg, Missouri, sometime in the 1830s–1840s.
 He frequently skips school to play or go swimming.
 When Polly catches him sneaking home late on a Friday evening and discovers that he has been in a fight, she makes him whitewash her fence the next day as punishment.

 Tom persuades several neighborhood children to trade him small trinkets and treasures for the "privilege" of doing his work, using reverse psychology to convince them of its enjoyable nature.
 Later, Tom trades the trinkets with students in his Sunday school class for tickets given out for memorizing verses of Scripture.
 He collects enough tickets to earn a prized Bible from the teacher, despite being one of the worst students in the class and knowing almost nothing of Scripture, eliciting envy from the students and a mixture of pride and shock from the adults.

 Tom falls in love with Becky Thatcher, a girl who is new in town.
 Tom wins the admiration of her father, the prominent Judge Thatcher, in the church by obtaining the Bible as a prize, but reveals his ignorance when he cannot answer basic questions about Scripture.
 Tom pursues Becky, eventually persuading her to get "engaged" by kissing her.
 Their romance soon collapses when she discovers that Tom was "engaged" to another schoolgirl, Amy Lawrence.
+They start resenting each other.

-Becky spurns Tom, who accompanies Huckleberry Finn, a vagrant boy whom all the other boys admire, to a graveyard at midnight to perform a ritual intended to heal warts.
+While going to school, Tom meets Huckleberry "Huck" Finn, a vagrant boy whose freedom all the other boys admire.
+He tells Tom about his plan to go to a graveyard at midnight to perform a ritual intended to heal warts through a dead cat.
 At the graveyard, they witness three body snatchers, Dr. Robinson, Muff Potter and Injun Joe, robbing a grave.
-A fight breaks out, during which Robinson knocks Potter unconscious and is then murdered by Injun Joe.
+The three start fighting about money, during which Robinson knocks Potter unconscious and is then murdered by Injun Joe.
 When Potter wakes up, Injun Joe puts the weapon in his hand and tells him that he killed Robinson while drunk.
 Tom and Huck swear a blood oath not to tell anyone about the murder, fearing that Injun Joe will find out and kill them for revenge.
 Potter is arrested and jailed to await trial, not disputing Injun Joe's claim.